w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% endcomment %}

-### A Course for Professionals Sharing Different Roles
+### Professionals Sharing Different Roles

 {% include excol.html type="start" %}

-The following is a list of modules to address the needs of designers, developers, content authors, testers, and managers.
-It provides two course levels: introductory and detailed, as well as estimated duration for each.
+The following is a list of courses with modules to address the needs of designers, developers, content authors, testers, and managers.
+It provides two depth levels: introductory and detailed, as well as estimated duration for each.

 {% include excol.html type="middle" %}